Improved Stability Estimates and Flight Time Predictions Using Higher-Order Transverse Discontinuity Mapping in Hybrid Dynamical Systems: Piecewise-smooth hybrid systems

 \subsection{Pair impact oscillator}

-For the second representative PWS system, a mechanical oscillator executing border collision with two rigid undeformable barrier is modelled by a pair impact oscillator \cite{han1995chaotic}; see Fig. \ref{fig 7}.
-This setup consists of a point mass object placed on a cart executing periodic motion. $x(t)$ and $y(t)$ describes the displacement of the object with respect to the stationary and cart's frame of reference while $e(t) = \alpha \sin{\omega t}$ describes the periodic motion of the cart excited externally with frequency $\omega$.
-Hence, we have a relation $x(t) = y(t) + e(t)$ and Eq. \eqref{eq 19} describes the dynamics of the point mass object.
+A mechanical oscillator undergoing impacts with two rigid undeformable barriers is considered \cite{han1995chaotic}.
+The schematic of this pair-impact oscillator is shown in Fig. \ref{fig 9}.
+The model comprises a typical mass-cart system executing periodic motion, where $x(t)$ and $y(t)$ describe the displacement of the object with respect to the stationary frame and the frame of reference, respectively.
+The term $e(t) = \alpha \sin{(\omega t)}$ describes the periodic motion of the cart excited externally with frequency $\omega$.
+The dynamic response of the mass-cart is represented by $x(t) = y(t) + e(t)$ and can be expressed as,

-The width of the cart is expressed by $\nu$.
-Naturally, the motion of this point mass object will be obstructed at either walls of the cart when $y(t_-) = \pm \frac{\nu}{2}$.
-Similarly, an instantaneous velocity reversal occurs and is defined in Eq. \eqref{eq 19} where $t_-$ and $t_+$ denote the instant before and after impact.
+where the width of the cart is expressed by $\nu$.
+Naturally, the motion of this point mass object will be obstructed at either wall of the cart when $y(t_-) = \pm \nu/{2}$.
+Here, an instantaneous velocity reversal occurs and is defined in Eq. \eqref{eq 24} where $t_-$ and $t_+$ denote instants before and after impact.
 As defined for the impact oscillator, $r$ represents a coefficient of restitution.

-An implementation of the derived TDM algorithmically to demonstrate the efficiency of higher order corrections is necessary.
-Therefore, in the succeeding section, the stability analyses for the impact and pair-impact oscillator by investigating the Lyapunov spectrum is presented.
-Since these representative systems are piece-wise continuous, the derived second order mapping using Eq. \eqref{eq 7} and Eq. \eqref{eq 12} is implemented.
-An algorithm to calculate the LE spectrum using the proposed framework is introduced.
-This methodology is applicable to any generalized PWS hybrid system interacting with a discontinuity transversally.
-The proposed algorithm integrates any arbitrary PWS system expressed in the state space form and does not require any prior knowledge of the systems analytical solution near the discontinuity boundary.
+The next section verifies the accuracy of the higher-order TDM to predict the bifurcation behaviour for the two representative hybrid systems, \textit{i.e.}, the impact and the pair-impact oscillator.
+A numerical method to estimate the Lyapunov spectrum by incorporating the proposed higher-order TDM is presented in the next section.
+The proposed algorithm correctly estimates occurrences of impacts with the discontinuity boundary transversally, which the first-order saltation matrix cannot capture.
+Therefore, this higher-order approach can serve to estimate LEs for any generalized PWS hybrid systems correctly.